jengalas/pz-adventures-jekyll/_drafts/2021-09-11-acadia-adventures-2021-day-4.md

 tracklog: 11SEP21.gpx
 post_id: 13234
 layout: post
+galleries:
+  gallery1:
+    suffix: cvx
+    images:
+    - filename: P1025321
+      alt: A garter snake along the Jesup Path
+    - filename: P1025379
+      alt: On the gravel portion of the path
 ---

 We woke to a beautiful sunny day, most welcome for a nice photo walk that we had in mind for the Jesup Path.